 If you’re separating from your spouse and hope to reconcile, don’t jump into a rebound relationship.
 While the attention might make you feel good, it’s temporary, and it’s only filling a void.

-A separation is your time to reflect on your marriage, your actions, and the actions of your spouse.
-The idea is to give each other time to reflect on the changes you could make to revive the marriage and make it a good experience for both people.
-If you start dating too soon, you’re likely to push your separation toward a divorce – and not an amicable divorce – especially if your spouse finds out.
+A trial separation like this is a time to reflect on your marriage, your actions, and the actions of your spouse.
+The idea is to give each other time to think about the changes you could make to revive the marriage and make it a good experience for both people.
+Thus, if you were to start dating too soon, you’d likely push your separation toward a divorce – and not an amicable divorce – especially if your spouse finds out.

 4. Making rash decisions

 Separation can be traumatic.
 You could spiral into depression or slip into a poor mental state.
 This is not a time to make quick and rash decisions.